Federal Exit Loan Counseling

 Federal Student Aid Ombudsman Group

-The Ombudsman Group is dedicated to helping resolve disputes related to Direct Loans, Federal Family Education Loan (FFEL) Program loans, Guaranteed Student Loans, and Perkins Loans.
+The Ombudsman Group is dedicated to helping resolve disputes related to Direct Loans, Federal Family Education Loan (FFEL) Program loans, and Guaranteed Student Loans.
 If you’ve completed the steps to resolve your loan dispute and you still are not satisfied, you may need to contact the Federal Student Aid (FSA) Ombudsman Group of the U.S. Department of Education (ED).
 The Ombudsman Group is a neutral, informal, and confidential resource to help resolve disputes about your federal student loans.

 Additional information on the Federal Student Aid Ombudsman Group is available from the Department of Education.